software-mansion/protostar/website/docs/cli-reference.md

 #### `--disable-hint-validation`
 Disable hint validation in contracts declared by the `declare` cheatcode or deployed by `deploy_contract` cheatcode.
 #### `--estimate-gas`
 Show gas estimation for each test case.
+Estimations might be inaccurate.
 #### `-x` `--exit-first`
 Exit immediately on first broken or failed test.
 #### `-i` `--ignore STRING[]`